Published 2020-03-01.

 Tracks

-ALT-click on a track’s volume slider knob sets the input level of the track to 0 dB.
+ALT-click on a track’s volume slider knob Set the input level of the track to 0 dB.

 Misc

-ALT-keypad 7 Toggle Universe strip (rainbow colored horizontal strip above tracks)
+ALT-keypad 7 Toggle the universe strip (the rainbow colored horizontal strip above tracks).

 Recording